Suprcheese/Map-Ping/Readme.txt

-Map Ping 1.0.1
+Map Ping 1.0.2
 ==============

-Version 1.0.1 was released January 24, 2018, was tested using Factorio v0.16.18, and was authored by Supercheese.
+Version 1.0.2 was released February 7, 2018, was tested using Factorio v0.16.22, and was authored by Supercheese.

-This mod adds a Map Ping Tool that is free to craft and available immediately at the beginning of a game.
+This mod adds a Map Ping Tool that is free to craft and available immediately at the beginning of a game, and also available via hotkey.
 This tool allows you to highlight a location on the map that will be visible to other players.
 Clicking with the tool will "ping" the selected location to players of your force.
 A distinctive sound will play and a swirling graphic will be visible on the field and a custom marker, complete with blinking pointer, will be visible on the minimap.
 A custom alert will also be shown next to your toolbelt, similar to the alerts for destroyed structures.